andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 assuming is the effluence of a hastily presented google translate query as a *"Fantastic, refreshing lager made with a dedication for us"*.

-Finally, the fellas, feelin' rascally, order a couple of 11.5% ham sammiches.
+Finally, the fellas, feelin' rascally, order a couple of 11.5% ABV ham sammiches.
 Michael, the Three Sheets strong ale, and yours truly opting for the Wegelage spontaneous ale brewed with "Norwegian floor malted barley, wheat, oats, and sweet cherries from Frederiksdal."